wal99d/FileSignature/README.md

 This Go app will extract the file Signature from file passed as an argument, and then it validates it from in-memory list of file signatures
 like below command:
 ```
-#bin/filesig -f FILE_GOES_HERE -b NUMBER_OF_BYTES_TO_READ"
+#bin/filesig -f FILE_GOES_HERE -o START_OFFSET -b NUMBER_OF_BYTES_TO_READ"
 ```
 ***for example***
-*To extract only 4 Bytes from a PDF file you use the below command:*
+*To extract only 4 Bytes from a PDF file indicated by "-b" starting from offset 0 indicated by "-o" you use the below command:*

 ```
-#bin/filesig -f /location/SomeFile.pdf -b 4
+#bin/filesig -f /location/SomeFile.pdf -o 0 -b 4
 The Signature of this file is: 25 50 44 46
 File idenfied and it's: PDF|FDF
 ```